joshhanley/LivewirePlayground/README.md

 It is stored at `app/Http/Livewire/Main.php` and `resources/views/livewire/main.blade.php`.

+Create any other components/ models/ code that is necessary to setup the example.

 ## How to install

-1. Clone this repo
+1. Clone the `master` branch of this repo
 2. Run `composer install`
+3. Copy any code into `main` (see above)
-3. Open site in browser and go to `/`
+4. Open site in browser and go to `/`

+## Details

+Laravel 8 is installed.

+Livewire `^2.3` is installed and configured in `welcome.blade.php`.

+Tailwind `^1.0` and Alpine `^2.0` are both pulled in via CDN in `welcome.blade.php`.